 If a student violates the Academic Integrity Policy for a second time, the offense will result in a failing grade (F) in the course.
-This action will be taken immediately after-the violation has been reported and, unless reversed through the appeal process (see below), will remain in effect no matter the consequences to one's financial aid, athletic eligibility, or overall academic standing.
+This action will be taken immediately after the violation has been reported and, unless reversed through the appeal process (see below), will remain in effect no matter the consequences to one's financial aid, athletic eligibility, or overall academic standing.
 Repeated violations of the Academic Integrity Policy may also result in dismissal of the student from an academic program or from the College.
 Under unusual circumstances, the provost reserves the right to dismiss the student from a class or an academic program after the first infraction of the Academic Integrity Policy.
-All violations of the Academic Integrity Policy are reported through the College's Disciplinary Warning System, Starfish.
+All violations of the Academic Integrity Policy.
+All violations of system, Starfish.
 Instructors may request that the Dean of Curriculum and Faculty Affairs counsels students after a first violation.
 Students will be required to meet with the Dean of Curriculum and Faculty Affairs after their second violation.